 - Automated consistent dev and test environment setup - there should be fewer than 5 steps to get the average dev or test environment set up.

 - Executable specifications should define behavior only and test the software only as a side effect.

 - The specifications should be terse and strongly typed.

-- The projects should be tested against a realistic a model of the real world they will face as possible.
+- The framework should enable the project to be tested against as realistic a model of the real world as possible.

 - There should be strict separation of concerns between descriptive executable stories and the the execution engine used to actually execute them.

-- The execution engine should set up a realistic, isoated environment that runs the code and interacts with it, keeping a clean separation between “mock real world” and “code under test”.
+- The execution engine should set up a realistic, isolated environment that runs the code and interacts with it, keeping a clean separation between "mock real world" and "code under test".

 - Documentation should be generated from specifications and specifications should explain themselves clearly in order to generate better documentation.

 - Where possible the specification should be rewritable based upon the output of the program.